Close ILTakeCare Suggestion

 These seasons provide ideal conditions for outdoor activities, such as trekking and exploring the country's natural beauty.
 Winter (December to February) can be cold, especially in the higher regions, while the monsoon season (June to August) brings heavy rainfall and limited visibility.

 Wondering how to reach Bhutan from India?
-Don’t worry we got you covered.
+Don’t worry, we've got you covered.
 Reaching Bhutan from India is relatively straightforward -

 • The most convenient way to travel to Bhutan is by air.
 The country has a single international airport in Paro, which is well-connected to major cities in India.
 Several airlines operate regular flights from Delhi, Mumbai, Kolkata, and Bagdogra to Paro Airport.
 It is important to note that flights to Bhutan are limited and subject to weather conditions, so booking in advance is advisable.